-For allocation purposes, as remaining carveouts are established, utility or RERF funds will be used using the same criteria described above for projects.
+For allocation purposes, as remaining carveouts are established, utility or RERF funds will be used, using the same criteria as described above for projects.

-If there are remaining funds, reserved or non-reserved, in any of the sub-programs at the end of the program year, they will be rolled over without their reserved or non-reserved designations to the respective sub-programs for the next program year.
-This means they will be added to the new program year funds before new program year carveouts are calculated.
+If there are remaining funds, reserved or non-reserved, in any of the sub-programs at the end of the program year, they will be rolled over, without their reserved or non-reserved designations, to the respective sub-programs for the next program year.
+This means they will be added to the new program year funds, before calculations of the new program year carveouts.